Raghav6761/daofabassignment/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.0.3.

+## Project Assumptions

+The following assumptions have been made in the implementation of the project:

+1. Data Format : The data we are dealing with from the backend is completely based on JSON and any deviation from the structure provided 'Parent.json' and 'Child.json' can lead to error(s).

+2. Single Page Application: The application is designed as a single page application (SPA) using Angular routing.
+Navigation between the parent table and child details page is handled within the SPA without a full page refresh.

+3. UI/UX Design: The focus of this assignment is on functionality rather than extensive UI/UX design.
+The styling and layout of the components may be kept minimal for simplicity.

+4. Error Handling: Basic error handling is implemented, assuming that error messages will be displayed in the console for debugging purposes.
+Error handling for production-level applications may require additional implementation.

+5. Unit Tests: Unit tests for the components, services, and APIs are not within the scope of this assignment.
+However, it is encouraged to write tests for these components and services to ensure proper functionality.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.